 95852.1.
 Compliance Obligations for Biomass-Derived Fuels.

-An entity that has emissions from combustion of biomass-derived fuels is required to report and verify its emissions pursuant to MRR and has a compliance obligation for every metric ton of CO2e emissions:
+An entity has a compliance obligation for every metric ton of CO2e emissions from biomass-derived fuels as set forth in this subarticle, except for CO2 emissions from exempt biomass and exempt biomass-derived fuels.
+An entity claiming use of an exempt biomass-derived fuel must have sole ownership or contract rights to the biomass-derived fuel and any associated emissions exemption or emissions reductions attributed to the use of the fuel such that no other entity may claim an emissions exemption to reduce a compliance obligation or otherwise claim a reduction in emissions associated with the use of the biomass-derived fuel.
+Exempt biomass-derived fuels may be associated with the generation of Renewable Energy Credits or Low Carbon Fuel Standard Credits.

+Exempt biomass-derived fuels must meet all of the following requirements:

-From combustion of fuel types that are not listed under section 95852.2; or
+The fuel is listed under section 95852.2; and

-From combustion of fuels sourced from outside California that do not meet the requirements of section 95852.1.1; or
+The fuel meets the applicable requirements of section 95852.1.1; and

-That are reported as non-exempt biomass derived CO2 under MRR.
+The fuel is reported as exempt biomass-derived fuel in an emissions data report that has received a positive or qualified positive emissions data verification statement under MRR.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.

 95852.1.1.
-Eligibility Requirements for Biomass-Derived Fuels.
+Eligibility Requirements for Exempt Biomass-Derived Fuels.

-Biomass-derived fuel procured under contracts for biogas and biomethane must meet one of the following criteria.
-Only the portion of the fuel that meets one of these criteria will be considered a biomass-derived fuel.
-Emissions from combustion of this fuel will not be subject to a compliance obligation when reported as Biomass CO2 in an emissions data report that has received a positive or qualified positive emissions data verification statement and determined as exempt pursuant to section 95852.2 and 95131(j) of MRR.
+Biogas and biomethane sourced from outside of California must be either directly delivered or injected into a common carrier pipeline in North America and meet one of the following criteria in subsections 95852.1.1(a)(1)-(5) to be eligible as an exempt biomass-derived fuel.
+Only the portion of the fuel that meets one of these criteria will be considered an exempt biomass-derived fuel pursuant to section 95852.1.

 The contract for purchasing any biomass-derived fuel must be executed prior to January 1, 2012 and remain in effect or have been renegotiated with the same California operator within one year of contract expiration.
 The delivery of the fuel under the contract must commence by one of the following dates to be eligible under this provision: